-Since moving to London and working for Meame in 2015, I’ve become a fully-fledged cycle enthusiast.
+Since moving to London and working for bike brand Meame in 2015, I’ve become a fully-fledged cycle enthusiast.
 Surprising maybe, given how hectic this city can be.
 My reasons for cycling are honestly, pragmatic ones.
 It reduces my tube bill, it’s occasionally quicker (particularly for local journeys) and it adds some exercise into my routine.
 It also eases my anxious environmental conscience because at least it’s a change that is in my power to make.

 Since I fear a pricey bike would get stolen in London, secondhand is the way I go.
 Rosa came to me from Camden Cycles in 2016, after my first bike, Goldie, packed in and would’ve been an expensive hassle to fix.
 Rosa is a vintage Peugeot ladies bike with that classic dual bar style in the frame.
 A bike that has a solid build quality, but with a hot pink colour that was a little too garish for my tastes.
-Still, pragmatism overrides, and I thought it better to get something that rode well and change the looks later on.
+Still, I thought it better to get something that rode well and change the looks later on.

 Fast forward nearly two years when a punctured tyre escalated into a sudden decision to give Rosa a full fix.
 Hot pink be gone, I thought, it’s time for something else.
 Then I did what any DIY enthusiast would do – I looked at a load of tutorials online and started stripping my bike.
 Off came the wheels, the handlebars, the seat, the gears, brakes and just about everything I could.
 I was clueless, and eventually took the frame to my mum’s house and managed to rope my brother into helping me fix it up.